Person wearing robe and looking in mirror wearing silver fidget ring

 • STAY STRONG can be for others to let them know that w'ere rooting for them or for us to recognize the strength we possess to make it through life's obstacles.
 This can be your daily encouragement that just getting through the day is something to be celebrated.

 • SELF LOVE goes hand-in-hand with self-care.
 It's really easy to rely on external love and validation to think that we are worthy or deserving of life.
 What's most important is how we view and treat ourselves.
-This spinner is a reminder to always do something nice for yourself or to give yourself a little extra love throughout the day.
+This element is a reminder to always do something nice for yourself or to give yourself a little extra love throughout the day.

 Finally, through our CONQUERcares program we donate 5% of our profits to various mental health organizations and community improvement organizations.
 These programs range from suicide prevention at the local level to poverty relief at the national level.
 These organizations make a world of difference when it comes to mental health improvement and we are so proud to make contributions to each and every one.